Christopher J. Walker

 At Moritz, Professor Walker teaches Administrative Law, Constitutional Litigation, Legislation, and State and Local Government Law.
 He also co-directs the Moritz Washington, D.C., Summer Program at which he teaches a course entitled the Ethics of Washington Lawyering.

-Professor Walker received his law degree from Stanford Law School and a master’s in public policy from Harvard’s Kennedy School of Government.
+Professor Walker received his law degree from Stanford and a master’s in public policy from Harvard’s Kennedy School of Government.
 At Stanford, he served as managing editor of the Stanford Law Review and editor-in-chief of the Stanford Law and Policy Review.